How to Get a Dental Assistant License in New York

 Last updated: March 2, 2026

 New York is one of the most dynamic and high-value real estate markets in the world, making it an excellent place to start a career as a dental assistant.
 Licensing in New York is overseen by the New York State Education Department - Office of the Professions.
-The process requires 0 hours of pre-license education and costs between $700 and $1,700 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the DANB CDA Exam (for certification) (administered by New York State Education Department - Office of the Professions) with a score of at least 70%.

-New York requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New York does not require any pre-license education hours.
 Budget between $700 and $1,700 for the total licensing process, including education, application, and exam fees.
 Most aspiring dental assistants complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |